Chris Pfeiffer: Career

 The BMW F800R was first introduced when Chris Pfeiffer started using the custom bike for his tricks.
-Pfeiffer first started using a BMW F800S in January 2006, and eventually transformed the S into an R model in order to lighten the weight of the bike and make it more suitable for motorcycle stunt riding.
-In honor of Pfeiffer, BMW started offering a limited edition of 68 Chris-Pfeiffer-Edition BMW F800R models, which has custom paintwork and an Akrapovič exhaust.
+Pfeiffer first started using a BMW F800S in January 2006 and eventually transformed the S into an R model to lighten the bike's weight and make it more suitable for motorcycle stunt riding.
+In honor of Pfeiffer, BMW started offering a limited edition of 68 Chris-Pfeiffer-Edition BMW F800R models, which have custom paintwork and an Akrapovič exhaust.